code-423n4/2023-04-eigenlayer-findings/data/neutiyoo-Q.md

     }
 ```

-Note that this function also doesn't check zero address for `address newOwner`.
+Note that this function doesn't have a zero address check for the `address newOwner`.

 ### Recommendation

-Consider checking zero value for the `address initOwner` argument.
+Consider checking the zero value for the `address initOwner` argument.

 ## [L-03] Missing zero address check in the constructor of `EigenPodManager` contract